litprog/litprog/lit_v3/120_sudoku.md

 # exit: 0
 ```

 Unfortunately, this is not a true Sudoku puzzle because it has multiple solutions.
 (It was generated before I incorporated Olivier Grégoire's suggestion about checking for 8 digits, so note that any solution to this puzzle leads to another solution where the 1s and 7s are swapped.)
-But is this an intrinsicly hard puzzle?
+But is this an intrinsically hard puzzle?
 Or is the difficulty an artifact of the particular variable- and value-ordering scheme used by my `search` routine?
 To test I randomized the value ordering (I changed `for d in values[s]` in the last line of `search` to be `for d in shuffled(values[s])` and implemented `shuffled` using `random.shuffle`).
 The results were starkly bimodal: in 27 out of 30 trials the puzzle took less than 0.02 seconds, while each of the other 3 trials took just about 190 seconds (about 10,000 times longer).
 There are multiple solutions to this puzzle, and the randomized `search` found 13 different solutions.
 My guess is that somewhere early in the search there is a sequence of squares (probably two) such that if we choose the exact wrong combination of values to fill the squares, it takes about 190 seconds to discover that there is a contradiction.
 But if we make any other choice, we very quickly either find a solution or find a contradiction and move on to another choice.
 So the speed of the algorithm is determined by whether it can avoid the deadly combination of value choices.

 Randomization works most of the time (27 out of 30), but perhaps we could do even better by considering a better value ordering (one popular heuristic is _least-constraining value_, which chooses first the value that imposes the fewest constraints on peers), or by trying a smarter variable ordering.